khanhhua/khanhhua.github.io/index.md

 ## PROFILE
 Enthusiastic problem solver.
-Enjoy thinking out-of-the box.
+Enjoy thinking outside the box.
 Ambitious and willing to learn new tools and programming languages.
 An innovator who sees opportunities in technological challenges.
 A critical thinker.
 A perfectionist.
 A performance minded software designer.
 A mobile-first front end developer.
 A goal oriented professional.
 Enjoy TDD.
 Effectively proposes full-stack software solutions on top of MEAN stack, LAMPython stack.
 Eager to develop enterprise class products, real-time social apps and games.
 Interested in big data and machine learning.

 ## NETWORKS